esm-tools/pycmor/doc/quickstart.rst

   port number is recorded in the log file.

   When running the task on a compute node, additional steps may be required (like setting up a tunnel) to open the dashboard.
-Pymor provides a convenient function to do that and it is also records in the logs.
+Pycmor provides a convenient function to do that and it is also records in the logs.
 Search for ``ssh`` in the logs